noemi-barta/consultancy-project-AI-solution-provider/README.md

 ## Repository Contents

 - Performance Analysis Script: The final Python script for comprehensive data analysis.
-- Summary of the Client Presentation: A preview of the 79-slide deck summarizing findings and strategic recommendations, with insights hidden for confidentiality clause reasons.
+- Summary of the Client Presentation: A preview of the **79-slide final report** summarizing insights and strategic recommendations, with **results hidden for confidentiality clause reasons**.
-- The template design was created in Canva following an extensive online research on their visual and brand identity.
+**The template was designed in Canva following an extensive online research on their visual and brand identity.**

 ## Data
 - Initial Dataset: Started with 144,800 entries spanning various client and campaign metrics.